ankane/searchkick/README.md

 For MySQL, use `:json`, and for others, use `:text` with a [JSON serializer](https://api.rubyonrails.org/classes/ActiveRecord/AttributeMethods/Serialization/ClassMethods.html).

-Next, create a separate method so you can use partial reindexing.
+Create a separate method so you can use partial reindexing.

 ```ruby
 class Product < ApplicationRecord